ASEX: Arizona Sexual Experience Scale

 What does the ASEX measure?

-The Arizona Sexual Experience Scale (ASEX) measures sexual function across five core domains: sex drive, sexual arousal, erectile function/vaginal lubrication, ability to reach orgasm, and satisfaction from orgasm.
-It quantifies both the presence and severity of sexual dysfunction through a brief 5-item questionnaire.
+The ASEX measures sexual function across five core domains: sex drive, arousal, penile erection or vaginal lubrication, ability to reach orgasm, and satisfaction from orgasm.
+It captures both the presence and the severity of sexual dysfunction, with a single item for each domain.

 Is the ASEX free to use?

-The ASEX is copyrighted by the Arizona Board of Regents, and all rights are reserved.
-Researchers and clinicians must contact the Arizona Board of Regents for permission to use the scale.
-Proper attribution citing the original McGahuey et al. (2000) publication is required.
+No. The ASEX is copyrighted by the Arizona Board of Regents, with all rights reserved.
+Researchers and clinicians must obtain permission from the Arizona Board of Regents before use, and should cite the original McGahuey et al. (2000) publication.

 Last Updated: